Things to Know about Greek Island Hopping: Ferry from Athens to Santorini

 - Kos to Bodrum, Turkey: 1 h, from €20 per person, one way, daily (Times: 10:15am & 5:30pm, Duration: 20 minutes)

 - http://www.feribot.net/feribot/?lang=en 17 Euro 4:30p, 1 hr

 - Santorini to Rhodes : 19 h, from €26 per person, one way, Mon, Wed, Fri, and Sat (during summer)

 - Rhodes to Marmaris, Turkey: 1 h, €41 per person, one way, daily

-Have you island hopped?
-What was your favorite island?
+Are you Greek island hopping?
+What is your favorite island?
 Any tips or insight to share?